Kansas Court Records

 What is Kansas Child Support?

 Kansas child support is a consistent payment to the legal custodian following a dissolution of marriage.
-Child support aims to reduce the child-raising burden between the parents in meeting the child’s basic needs.
-Child support considers factors such as the number of children, ages, parents’ incomes, and how much each parent requires for self-support.
+It aims to reduce the child-raising burden between the parents by meeting the child’s basic needs.
+Child support generally considers factors such as the number of children, their ages, parents’ incomes, and how much each parent requires for self-support.

 What Does Child Support Cover in Kansas?

-Child support covers sectors necessary for a child’s growth and development.
-These include shelter, food, education, transportation, health, and clothing.
+Child support covers the sectors necessary for a child’s growth and development.
+These typically include shelter, food, education, transportation, health, and clothing.
 Money from child support helps maintain a consistent standard of living.

-- Basic Necessities: Child support money is vital in purchasing food, clothes, and paying rent.
+- Bare Necessities: Child support is vital in purchasing food and clothes and paying rent.

 - Medical Expenses: By law, health insurance is a must for children in Kansas.
-Health insurance enables more manageable payment for medications and doctor’s appointments.
-Child support also covers uninsured medical expenses, such as surgeries, eyeglasses, and dental bracelets.
+Health insurance enables more manageable payment for medications and doctors’ appointments.
+Child support also covers uninsured medical expenses, such as surgeries, eyeglasses, and dental braces.

 - Educational fees: Tuition fees, textbooks, and uniforms are items catered to under child support.